aarticulatein/Python-Learning/README.md

-# Marketing Sales Data Analysis
+# Marketing Sales Data Analysis using Python with PCA

 This repository contains a Python data analysis assignment completed as part of my Data Analytics coursework.